 Kernel Crash Dump is a vast topic that requires good knowledge of the linux kernel.
 You can find more information on the topic here :

-- Kdump kernel documentation.

-- The crash tool

-- Analyzing Linux Kernel Crash (Based on Fedora, it still gives a good walkthrough of kernel dump analysis)
+- Kdump kernel documentation. - Analyzing Linux Kernel Crash (Based on Fedora, it still gives a good walkthrough of kernel dump analysis)